APPLICATIONS FOR VERSATILITY AWARDS FOR 2025 ARE ONLINE - DEADLINE IS JULY 1 2026

 https://ofa.org/spinocerebellar-ataxia/

-When talking to a breeder about adding a puppy/adult to your family, you would want to ask about any health testing that the parents have had done.
-You would want to know that the parents have had their eyes checked by a board-certified ophthalmologist and are clear of hereditary defects.
-That both parents had a BAER test done and certified that they have normal hearing in both ears, and that both parents have had their patellas checked and cleared by a veterinarian.
-Results can be provided to you in the form of copies from the breeder, or results can be submitted to the Orthopedic Foundation for Animals to become part of a permanent database.
+You can start your search for a Parson Russell Terrier puppy or adult by visiting the Breeder Referral page on our website.
+When speaking with a breeder about adding a puppy or adult to your family, inquire about any health testing that the parents have undergone.
+It's crucial to know that the parents have had their eyes checked by a board-certified ophthalmologist and are clear of hereditary defects.
+Additionally, both parents should have undergone a BAER test to confirm normal hearing in both ears, and their patellas should have been evaluated and cleared by a veterinarian.
+Breeders can provide results in the form of copies, or they can submit them to the Orthopedic Foundation for Animals to be part of a permanent database.

-Puppies / adults should be up to date on vaccinations/worming before going to a new home.
-You should take your new puppy / adult to your own veterinarian for a wellness check-up within the first couple of days.
+Puppies and adults should be up to date on vaccinations and worming before going to a new home.
+You should take your new puppy or adult to your veterinarian for a wellness check-up within the first few days.

-Don’t be surprised if the breeder asks you more questions than you do of them!
-Careful placement of puppies /adults is of the utmost importance to the breeder.
-Breeders have put in countless hours of nurturing their dogs and puppies, and placing a happy, well-socialized puppy/adult in a loving home is what we all strive for.
+Don’t be surprised if the breeder asks you more questions than you ask them!
+Careful placement of puppies and adults is of utmost importance to the breeder.
+They invest countless hours nurturing their dogs and puppies, and placing a happy, well-socialized puppy or adult in a loving home is what we all strive for.

-Your Health and Genetics Committee Chairperson is Janine Rose.
-She can be reached at panhattan@gmail.com.
-We are always happy to help you find the right resource for your question.
+Your Health and Genetics Committee Chairperson is Janine Rose, who can be reached at panhattan@gmail.com.
+We are always happy to assist you in finding the right resource for your questions about dog health testing or hereditary health issues related to Parson Russell Terrier genetics.

 Do you have questions?
 Your veterinarian is always the best place to start.
 You can click on any of the links noted above.

-Be sure to visit AKC for lots more information:
+Be sure to visit AKC for more information on dog health testing:

 https://www.akc.org/expert-advice/dog-breeding/health-testing-dogs/

-We are also looking for timely and relevant articles to include on this website (with permission) and to include in The Parson's Nook our quarterly publication.
+We are also looking for timely and relevant articles to include on this website (with permission) and to feature in The Parson's Nook, our quarterly publication.
 Feel free to reach out and submit your verified articles.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.